UBS hopes short-term investment strategies spur client trading

-ZURICH Nov 1 UBS, the world's biggest private bank, hopes offering short-term investment strategies will bring wealthy clients, unnerved by economic uncertainty, back into the market.
+ZURICH UBS (UBSG.S), the world's biggest private bank, hopes offering short-term investment strategies will bring wealthy clients, unnerved by economic uncertainty, back into the market.

-The Swiss bank hopes this will help boost revenues at its flagship wealth management business, which in the third-quarter saw transaction-based income fall to 334 million Swiss francs ($341.2 million), the lowest since 2008.
+The Swiss bank hopes this will help boost revenues at its flagship wealth management business, which in the third-quarter saw transaction-based income fall to 334 million Swiss francs (278 million pounds), the lowest since 2008.

 For billionaire and millionaire clients UBS typically prepares a "strategic asset allocation" which looks five to seven years ahead.